pauloreis-ds/Paulo-Reis-Data-Science/3 - Data Analysis (Machine Learning)/README.md

 Test (X and y) validates the model.

-The training resources are the data we provide to our model during training, along with the correct answers.
+The training resources/features (training_X) are the data we provide to our model during training, along with the correct answers/labels (training_y).
 The goal is for the model to map between features and labels.

-The test subset is used to evaluate the trained model. **The model is not allowed to see the responses to the test suite and must make predictions using training resources only**.
+The test subset is used to evaluate the trained model. **The model is not allowed to see the responses to the test suite and must make predictions using only the learnings from the training resources learning**.
 We know the answers to the test set so that we can compare the test predictions with the answers.

 <p align="center">